sav-che/TL-2/Authors/Delpy, Hedwig {std. H. Delpy}.md

-> [!cite] BHL link: this entry starts at [page 193](https://www.biodiversitylibrary.org/item/103833#page/205/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 193](https://www.biodiversitylibrary.org/page/33259239) of TL-2 Suppl.
 V.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

-Delpy, Hedwig (1881-?), Swiss, Zürich born pharmacist, at the Volkshochschule von Hottingen-Zürich 1888-1897, at the Lehrerinnenseminar in Zürich 1897-1901, Maturität in Basel 1901 as practicante in the pharmacy of Friedrich Weber in Zürich 1901-1903, at the University ("Polytechnikum") of Zürich 1904, one year in "Praxis" in Baden (Aargau), 1907-1909 working with C. Hartwich at the university for the Doctor's thesis. (*H. Delpy*).
+Delpy, Hedwig (1881-?), Swiss, Zürich born pharmacist, at the Volkshochschule von Hottingen-Zürich 1888-1897, at the Lehrerinnenseminar in Zürich 1897-1901, Maturität in Basel 1901 as practicante in the pharmacy of Friedrich Weber in Zürich 1901-1903, at the University ("Polytechnikum") of Zürich 1904, one year in "Praxis" in Baden (Aargau), 1907-1909 working with C. Hartwich at the university for the Doctor's thesis.
+**Abbreviated name**: *H. Delpy*

 #### Herbarium and types